The absolute best Amazon Prime Day 2019 deals

 - The new Kindle Paperwhite for $85: Read without distraction!
 This new Paperwhite is even better than its predecessor, and this is the lowest price since it debuted earlier this year.

-- The Amazon Echo Dot (3rd-gen) for $22: After weeks at $25, the Dot surprised us all by dropping a little more.
+- The Amazon Echo Dot (third-gen) for $22: After weeks at $25, the Dot surprised us all by dropping a little more.
 This is the lowest price ever on a current-gen model.

 The Cheapskate's favorite Prime Day deals